timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ## ROA Prefix Aggregation

-[@!RFC9455] recommends that "unless the CA has good reasons to the contrary, an issued ROA SHOULD contain a single IP prefix".
-However, it is not entirely clear what good reasons exist.

-Using a single ROA per prefix can lead to many ROA objects being published under a CA certificate.
-Clustering multiple prefixes in a single ROA (per origin AS) can therefore achieve a significant reduction in the number of files and the total size of a repository.
+The practice of issuing ROAs with only a single prefix per ROA ([@!RFC9455]) can lead to many ROA objects being published by a given CA. However, clustering multiple prefixes in a single ROA (per origin AS) can achieve a significant reduction in the number of objects and the total size of a repository.
+In order to reduce bandwidth consumption and reduce the number of signatures, it is RECOMMENDED that issuing CAs cluster as many prefixes per ROA as possible, provided:

 It is RECOMMENDED that issuing CAs cluster multiple prefix per ROA in case: